AidanDures/AidanDures.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a first year PhD student on the Digital Twins for Healthcare CDT at King's College London.
-My project involves looking at how Process Mining can be applied to a UK Healthcare Department to help understand discrepancies between models of the department and the real process.
-This project is funded by and in collaboration with Synoptix Ltd.
+My project involves researching how Process Mining can be applied to a UK Healthcare Department to help understand discrepancies between models of the department and the real process.
+My first supervisor is Dr Steffen Zschaler, and this project is funded by and in collaboration with Synoptix Ltd.

 Before I came to King's, I worked for a year in the Environmental Compliance sector, and before that completed my integrated master's degree in maths from Oxford.